-NOTE: This course has been rescheduled from 31 May 2020.
+NOTE: This course has been rescheduled to 2021 –

 For the first time, effective treatment for difficult neuropathic pain states (eg CRPS) is now available.
 The Graded Motor Imagery (GMI) course provides the most up to date basic sciences, clinical trials, and clinical use of the programme.
 The course is series of lectures, practical sessions and clinical applications.

 The term ‘graded motor imagery’ broadly means that in rehabilitation the focus is placed on synaptic exercise and health and is delivered in a graded fashion.
 The exercising of synapses assumes that the brain is changeable and easily adaptable and gives hope to people with difficult pain states.
 It involves the use of computers, flashcards, imagined movements and mirror visual feedback.

 Evidence for the use of GMI comes from basic sciences (neuroscience) and clinical trials.
 It can offer substantial improvements in pain and disability in complex regional pain syndrome and phantom limb pain and anecdotally, the GMI programme, or parts of it may offer improvements in a range of chronic pain states such as brachial plexus lesions and osteoarthritis.

 While there are no prerequisites for this course, attendance at an Explain Pain course would certainly assist.

 In order to maximise your learning it is recommended you bring to the course a laptop, iPad or Android device with internet connection (or check your course venue has public internet connection available).